tallen-hashicorp/vault-pki-nginx-example/README.md

 ```

 ## Setup the Vault agent
-This will setup the certs
+This will setup the certs using Vault Agent and regenrate a new cert every 10 minutes and restart nginx to pickup the new cert.
+For this guide vault agent runs in the terminal and not as a deamon.
+Converting this to run as a service is out of the scrope of this example
 ```bash
 cp vault-agent/* /tmp/certs/